-Recent Australian studies on Electric Vehicles (EVs) and Plug in Hybrid Electric Vehicles (PHEVs) have optimistically forecast that customer take-up in Victoria will be in the order of 50% of new car sales (more than 100 000 EVs) by 2015, and a similar magnitude in NSW by 2018.6
+Recent Australian studies on EVs and PHEVs have optimistically forecast that customer take-up in Victoria will be in the order of 50% of new car sales (more than 100 000 EVs) by 2015 and a similar magnitude in NSW by 2018.

 Many research papers on EVs highlight the potential benefits for the electricity market and system that could be generated by the widespread adoption of EVs.
-In particular, several research papers suggest that EVs present an opportunity to support intermittent renewable generation with baseload storage.7 However, to date there has been relatively little research done on the vehicle to grid (V2G) peak load support capability for EVs internationally, let alone in Australia.
+In particular, several research papers suggest that EVs present an opportunity to support intermittent renewable generation with baseload storage.
+However, to date there has been relatively little research done on the vehicle to grid (V2G) peak load support capability for EVs.